Temple car

-Temple cars are chariots that are used to carry representations of Hindu gods.
-The car is usually used on festival days, when many people pull the cart.
+Temple cars or Temple chariots are used to carry representations of Hindu deities around the streets of the temple on festival days.
+These chariots are generally manually pulled by the devotees of the deity.

+As of 2004, the Indian state Tamil Nadu had 515 wooden carts, 79 of which needed repairs.
+Annamalaiyar Temple, Tiruvannamalai, Chidambaram Natarajar Temple are among the temples that possess these huge wooden chariots for regular processions.

+The Natarajar Temple celebrates the chariot festival twice a year; once in the summer (Aani Thirumanjanam, which takes place between June and July) and another in winter (Marghazhi Thiruvaadhirai, which takes place between December and January).
+Lord Krishna of Udupi has five temple cars, namely Brahma ratha (the largest), Madya ratha (medium), kinyo (small), and the silver and gold rathas.

 The size of the largest temple cars inspired the Anglo-Indian term Juggernaut (from Jagannath), signifying a tremendous, virtually unstoppable force or phenomenon.

+History

+Temple cars are used during festivals called Ratha Yatra, a procession in a chariot accompanied by the public.
+It typically refers to a procession (journey) of deities, people dressed like deities, or simply religious saints and political leaders.
+The term appears in medieval texts of India such as the Puranas, which mention the Ratha Yatra of Surya (Sun god), of Devi (Mother goddess), and of Vishnu.
+These chariot journeys have elaborate celebrations where the individuals or the deities come out of a temple accompanied by the public journeying with them through the Ksetra (region, streets) to another temple or to the river or the sea.
+Sometimes the festivities include returning to the sacrosanctum of the temple.

+Traveler Fa-Hien who visited India during 400 CE notes the way temple car festivals were celebrated in India.

+Early photographs and lithography of temple chariots

+Largest temple chariot

 The procession of the Asia's largest and greatest temple car of Thiruvarur Thiyagarajar Temple in Tamil Nadu features prominently in an ancient festival held in the town.
 The annual chariot festival of the Thygarajaswamy temple is celebrated during April – May, corresponding to the Tamil month of Chitrai.
-The chariot is the largest of its kind in Asia and India weighing 300 tonne with a height of 90 feet.
+The chariot is the largest of its kind in Asia and India weighing 300 tons with a height of 90 feet.
 The chariot comes around the four main streets surrounding the temple during the festival.
 The event is attended by lakhs of people from all over Tamil Nadu.

 The Aazhi Ther is the biggest temple chariot in Tamil Nadu.
-The 30-foot tall temple car, which originally weighed 220 ton, is raised to 96 feet with bamboo sticks and decorative clothes, taking its total weight to 350 tons.
+The 30-foot tall temple car, which originally weighed 220 tons, is raised to 96 feet with bamboo sticks and decorative clothes, taking its total weight to 350 tons.
 Mounted on the fully decorated temple car, the presiding deity – Lord Shiva – went around the four streets with the devotees pulling it using huge ropes.
 Two bulldozers were engaged to provide the required thrust so that devotees could move the chariot.

-As of 2004, Tamil Nadu had 515 wooden carts, 79 of which needed repairs.
-Annamalaiyar Temple, Tiruvannamalai, Chidambaram Natarajar Temple are among the temples that possess these huge wooden chariots for regular processions.
-The Natarajar Temple celebrates the chariot festival twice a year; once in the summer (Aani Thirumanjanam, which takes place between June and July) and another in winter (Marghazhi Thiruvaadhirai, which takes place between December and January).
-Lord Krishna of Udupi has five temple cars, namely Brahma ratha (the largest), Madya ratha (medium), kinyo (small), and the silver and gold rathas.